fido-device-onboard/docs-fidoiot/docs/implementation-references/manufacturer-guide.md

 The manufacturer makes use of the provided tools for this process: a manufacturer component sample (which includes an embedded H2 database), and software that runs on the device to perform DI.
 The manufacturer component sample acts as a DI server for the devices.
 After running DI on the device, the resulting ownership voucher is stored in the H2 Database.
 At this point, the FDO security credentials have been stored in the device and the device is FDO ready.
 When the device is sold to a customer, the ownership voucher is extended and shipped along with the device.
 A complete integration and deployment of FDO in a manufacturing environment requires a fair amount of planning and effort.
 However, for development, test, and enabling purposes, a much simpler evaluation deployment can be done.

-For details on how to setup and initialize the Manufacturer Component Sample see the Readme included with this sample as part of the FDO software [Manufacturer Component Readme] (https://github.com/secure-device-onboard/pri-fidoiot/tree/master/component-samples/demo/manufacturer/README.md).
+For details on how to setup and initialize the Manufacturer Component Sample see the Readme included with this sample as part of the FDO software [Manufacturer Component Readme](https://github.com/fido-device-onboard/pri-fidoiot/tree/master/component-samples/demo/manufacturer/README.md).

 ### Manufacturer Component Sample
 The main function of the manufacturer component sample is to serve as a DI protocol server.
 The manufacturer component sample runs as a web service and makes use of the FDO H2 database for configuration and storage of ownership vouchers.
 All configuration and data for the manufacturer is stored in this H2 database and property or environment files.